modernweb-dev/web/.changeset/warm-doors-join.md

 '@web/test-runner-puppeteer': minor
 '@web/test-runner-selenium': minor
 '@web/test-runner-server': minor
+'@web/test-runner-browserstack': minor
 ---

-merge test runner server into core
+Merged test runner server into core, and made it no longer possible configure a different server.

+The test runner relies on the server for many things, merging it into core makes the code more maintainable.
+The server is composable, you can proxy requests to other servers and we can look into adding more composition APIs later.